thojmr/KK_VREnhancement/README.md

 # Introduction
-This repository contains the KK_VREnhancement plugin, that adds a few enhancements for VR in story mode
+This repository contains the KK_VREnhancement plugin, that adds a few enhancements for VR in story mode.
+Requires KoikatuVR.

 ## Additions
 - Adds colliders to the VR controllers so you can use your hands for more than just menus.
 Go forth and Boop!